Changissnz/TAGIB/README.md

 You should be prepared for some unwanted attention, Janice.
 There will be those people prowling and snooping around, collecting all kinds of information on you.
-Try to not feed those people, because what goods that you do not offer them, they will try to spin it so that their listeners and followers will compensate them with gold and power.
+Try to not feed those people, because what goods that you do not offer them, they will try to spin it so that their listeners and followers compensate them with gold and power.

 In the meantime as well as for the foreseeable future, you should be wise to